-- Remarkably, the Park City market has been basically post-crash stable for 5 years.
+- Park City market has been stable, with moderate valuation increases for over 5 years.

 - There has been an increase in the premium paid for new homes.
 They now sell for about 35% more per sf than existing inventory.

 - Inventory is relatively unchanged year-over-year.
 Prices continue to rise in lower valuations, less in higher-end properties.

 - As ever, the Park City market is complex and fragmented.
 Careful analysis is required to evaluate opportunities in discrete niches.